 Reusable flight templates can found on the 'Fly' tab.
 A flight template is similar to what used to be known as a flight plan.
 The difference is that you can fly a template as many times as you'd like to without copying it.
 This helps to remove variability when you're tracking change over time.

 The 'Upload' tab is ready to accept images for flights we've detected as flown and can also receive any uploads that that fit our processing requirements for our paid users.

 The maps in the 'Explore' tab are each distinct entities within the entire Project.
 They are automatically aligned to each other, so overlays and annotations will only need to be made on one map to see the change over time.
 Deleting a completed map will delete that single map and will not delete the entire project.

-The 'Report' tab currently hosts the Annotation Report and the Progress Report, with more to come.
+The 'Report' tab currently hosts all your reports on that project including ones like the Annotation Report and the Progress Report.

 Open the DroneDeploy app on your compatible mobile device.
 This will take you to your dashboard.
 From here, navigate to the 'New Project' button at the top of your dashboard.

 Your initial project location will be based upon the given location of your device.
 If you would like to change the location, click inside the search bar to search for a location.
 You can also drag the target around the map.

 Search by address, name and zip code, in the search bar at the top.
 Select 'Create project here' in the middle of your screen when you've found the area you'd like to map.

 Choose your project name and click 'Continue'.